 The City's fiscal year is July 1 - June 30; other programs, i.e., some federal programs operate on a different fiscal calendar, but are reflected in the City's overall budget.
 Significant events that may impact the finances include expected state budget deficits that may impact grant or other revenue.
 The City routinely attempts to keep expenditures to a minimum because of the anticipated revenue problems.
 The City's budget was not exceeded in the current year.

-Questions regarding this report should be directed to the Corbin City Clerk, Corbin, Kentucky, 40701.
+Questions regarding this report and any separately issued component unit reports should be directed to the Corbin City Clerk, Corbin, Kentucky, 40701.

-CITY OF CORBIN, KENTUCKY STATEMENT OF NET POSITION June 30, 2015
+CITY OF CORBIN, KENTUCKY STATEMENT OF NET POSITION June 30, 2016